 Consider market saturation

 Now, here’s the tricky part.
-You might find a product that’s very popular or evergreen product that looks perfect and will sell but chances are, other bloggers will also be thinking of the same thing.
+You might find a product that’s very popular or an evergreen product that looks perfect and will sell but chances are, other bloggers will also be thinking of the same thing.
 What will happen is you’ll end up cannibalizing one another’s affiliate income and usually the one with the most traffic or visitors will win.

 You’ll want to avoid this competition by looking for hidden gems or dark horse products.
 These are the ones you won’t find on the “Most Popular” page of your affiliate program’s website.
 If your partner website is also a domain that allows multiple third-party merchants, you can try to look for one of the rare ones which offer niche items that still have the potential to become popular.